teachthenet/Megsss/teacher_notes/4_code_a_pyramid.md

 # Hint: Instead of thinking of the pyramid as one building, think of every layer of the pyramid as a separate building that is only 1 block high.

 block = 24
 # This is the block id for sandstone, which is good for a pyramid.
-Swap it to a different block ID if you'd like from [here](http://minecraft-ids.grahamedgecombe.com/).

 #Get the player's current position so we can build the pyramid there.
 pos = mc.player.getPos()